faoezanf/Texture-Shape-And-Color-Extraction/README.md

-3 Feature Extraction using Pythod
+#3 Feature Extraction using Python

-There are 3 program to extract an image using 3 feature extraction using LBP, HOG, and color histogram method.
+There are 3 program to extract an image using 3 feature extraction.
+Used method is : LBP, HOG, and color histogram.